KARINE VAN DER BEEK |

 Forestry & Urban Greening Available

-online 24 March 2023, 127915. (with: Roni
+online 24 March 2023, 127915. (with:

-Bluestein-Livnon, Tal Svoray, and, Michael Dorman. |
+Roni Bluestein-Livnon, Tal Svoray, and, Michael Dorman. |

 Work in Progress

-"The human capital behind
+"The human capital

-England" “The Spatial distribution
+century England" “The Spatial distribution

 of skills in eighteenth century England: new estimates using evidence on

 apprenticeship”.
-"Was steam engine technology
+"Was steam engine

-skills in eighteenth century England" |
+demand for skills in eighteenth century England" |

 Introductory